ulsdevteam/rac_schemas/README.md

 #### Tests

 `rac_schemas` comes with unit tests as well as linting.
 The easiest way to make sure all tests pass is to run `tox` from the root of the repository.
-This will execute all tests, and will also run `autopep8` and `flake8` linters against the codebase.s
+This will execute all tests, and will also run `autopep8` and `flake8` linters against the codebase.

 ### License